-As of December 31, 2023, the Commodity Sub-Adviser manages 100% of the Funds' assets.
-The Commodity Sub-Adviser will be paid by the Sponsor an annual sub-advisory fee of 0.20% based on each Fund's average daily net assets (total assets of the Fund, minus the sum of its accrued liabilities).
-The Funds do not directly pay the Commodity Sub-Adviser.
+As of December 31, 2024, the Commodity Sub-Adviser no longer manages the Funds' assets.
+The Commodity Sub-Adviser was paid by the Sponsor an annual sub-advisory fee of 0.20% based on each Fund's average daily net assets (total assets of the Fund, minus the sum of its accrued liabilities).
+The Funds did not directly pay the Commodity Sub-Adviser.